sbt/website/src/reference/00-Getting-Started/02-Hello.md

 ### Build definition

-Basic build settings go in a file called `build.sbt`, located in the project's base directory.
+The build definition goes in a file called `build.sbt`, located in the project's base directory.
+Here's a basic build that `sbt new sbt/scala-seed.g8` should have created:
-For example, if your project is in the directory `hello`, in `hello/build.sbt` you might write:

 ```scala
 import Dependencies._